With Comidor BPMN 2.0 designer, you can map and optimize any process that takes place in your company.

 Events affect the process flow and have a cause (trigger) and an effect (impact/result).

-Activities refer to work performed by user(s)/group(s) (atomic or non-atomic) which can be a Task or Sub-Process (sub-process may be of any type: Generic Process, Project, Opportunity, Event, Training, Issue, Ticket, Topic, Job Posting, Campaign).
+Activities refer to work performed by the user(s)/group(s) (atomic or non-atomic) which can be a Task or Sub-Process (sub-process may be of any type: Generic Process, Project, Opportunity, Event, Training, Issue, Ticket, Topic, Job Posting, Campaign).

 - Escalation is also available.
 The user can set specific conditions that will trigger actions or notifications as per the user’s needs and requirements.
 In the task you wish to apply the escalation to, click on the upwards arrow button.
 A new window opens, where you can create and manage the escalations for this particular task.

 Click on the “+” button to create a new escalation.
-In the “Basic” tab, fill in the Description, Priority and Repetition Days fields.
+In the “Basic” tab, fill in the Description, Priority, and Repetition Days fields.
 Workflow and Stage fields are automatically set and cannot be edited.

 In the “Conditions” tab, choose the conditions based on which an action or notification should be triggered.
 For example, in case the completion of the task is delayed by a specific amount of hours or more, a predefined action could be triggered or notifications/emails could be sent to specified users/groups.